bhelx/below-c-level/content/schedule.md

 # Upcoming

-## 2023-06-06T18:00:00-06:00 - Building Semantic Search

-Robert Ismo will talk about semantic search.
-Exploring methods of finding relevant documents from a simple query and some of the mathematics to make it performant.

 ## 2023-07-18T18:00:00-06:00 - Virtio

 **Note**: This will be the third Tuesday, not the first, because the organizers will be out of town.